-The Rudolf-Hoppe Lecture 2018 was awarded at the specialist group conference in Innsbruck.
-The prizewinner of the lecture, which aims to highlight the importance of inorganic solid-state chemistry as an important foundation for any material development, is Prof. Dr. Mathias Wickleder from the University of Cologne.
+The Rudolf Hoppe Lecture 2018 was awarded at the Division conference in Regensburg. awardee Dr. Mathias Wickleder from the University of Cologne.

 "Mathias Wickleder is one of the most important and influential German-speaking solid-state chemists of the last decade.
 His work, especially on compounds with various oxoanions, also received great attention worldwide.
 But Mathias Wickleder is above all a preparative chemist who, through creative ideas, created access to compounds whose existence years ago would have been considered impossible.
 Everyone who has heard one of his lectures can confirm his special ability to convey these results to an interested scientific and non-scientific audience."

 The Rudolf-Hoppe Lectureship was awarded for the first time as part of the Division conference in Innsbruck.
 The newly created name lecture is intended to illustrate the importance of inorganic solid-state chemistry as an important foundation for any material development.
 The awardee is Professor Tom Nilges (TU Munich).

 "Mr. Nilges' work is characterized by a wide chemical spectrum and makes substantial contributions to different areas of solid state and materials chemistry.
 His investigations into the allotropes of phosphorus are already part of recent textbooks on inorganic chemistry and his findings on chemical The modifiability of thermoelectric materials has received considerable international attention.
 Mr. Nilges' enthusiasm for his research can be felt in his lively lectures, so that the Division is convinced that it has selected a worthy awardee to convey the great importance of solid state and materials chemistry."

 |award year||place of award||awardee: in||Affiliation at the time of the award|